Stuff-for-CodeCool/git-github-presentation/README.md

 7. `git push -u origin <branch name>`
 8. Create a new pull request with a descriptive message
 9. Solve any conflicts
-10. Wait for the repo owner to do this
+10. Wait for the repo owner to merge your changes

 ---